 Don’t forget to spell out the value of this project happening in a library context.
 Never assume people on bid review panels will know your unique selling points.
 Andy Wright shared a great definition - any elements of which will be excellent for setting the context in a bid:

 “How do libraries differ from other public spaces?
 What makes them unique?
 Libraries are where people go to explore, to interact, to imagine.
 They are a uniquely trusted, politically neutral, non-judgemental space, full of curated information resources; they are centres for art and culture, centres for diverse populations, catalysts for building communities.
-Public libraries are the great equalizer, universities for whoever wishes to make use of them, a place where the like-minded can connect.
+Public libraries are the great equaliser, universities for whoever wishes to make use of them, a place where the like-minded can connect.
 According to the The Arts Council review into the economic contribution of public libraries, ‘what the available evidence shows is that public libraries, first and foremost, contribute to long term processes of human capital formation, the maintenance of physical and mental wellbeing, social inclusivity and the cohesion of communities’.”

 Lots of comments mentioned the value of working with partners - whether from outside the sector, for example universities, or getting together with other library services to fund a joint development officer post to lead on bids